Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

-Next we consider the Lens+Shear models.
+Next we consider the Lens+Shear models (Section \ref{sec:lens+shear}.
 These models have two extra free parameters that can be used to capture some ENV/LOS effects.
 The results of the fits are shown in Figure \ref{fig:shear_triangle}.
 The posterior distributions of the recovered lens parameters are considerably tighter than for Lens-Only models.
 However, these models still have biases that are most dramatic in the Einstein radius and Hubble constant.
 The bias is associated with external convergence: the total mass in the simulated lenses includes contributions from the environment and LOS; if we assign all of that mass to the main lens galaxy (as in Lens+Shear and Lens-Only models), we overestimate the galaxy's mass and Einstein radius.
 In this approach, external convergence must be included through post-processing \citep{Collett13, Suyu10}.
+The biases that we find are larger than those found in \citet{Jaroszynski16} for random sight lines in the Millenium Simulation.
+However, they point out that their sight lines, on average, are not as dense as that of RXJ1131.
+This is in agreement with \citet{Collett16} who find that lenses tend to be in (slightly) overdense lines-of-sight.

-\citet{Wong11} found that fitted shear parameters from the Lens+Shear models did not always match the shears computed directly from 3-D mass models in real lenses, including RXJ1131.
-We reexamine this result using our controlled simulations.
+\citet{Wong11} found that fitted shear parameters from the Lens+Shear models did not always match the shears computed directly from 3D mass models in real lenses, including RXJ1131.
+We re-examine this result using our controlled simulations.
 Figure \ref{fig:shear_compare} compares the distributed of fitted shear parameters with the known value of the effective shear for this ENV/LOS.
 The fitted shear parameters disagree with the true effective shear at the $\sim 2\sigma$ level, broadly consistent with the results found in \citet{Wong11}.
-While a deeper analysis of the difference is beyond the scope of this work, the results in Figure \ref{fig:shear_compare} suggest that the offsets found by \citet{Wong11} are associated with the lens modeling procedure; they may arise because the fitted shear is attempting to account for non-linear effects due to foreground perturbing galaxies.
+While a deeper analysis of the difference is beyond the scope of this work, the results in Figure \ref{fig:shear_compare} suggest that the offsets found by \citet{Wong11} are associated with the lens modeling procedure; they may arise because the fitted shear is attempting to account for nonlinear effects due to foreground perturbing galaxies.